 - Check the beans after 12 hours.
-At this point the mold will have started to grow and the beans will start generating their own heat, so you may need to lower the temperature.
+At this point the mold will have started to grow and the beans will start generating their own heat.
+You may need to lower the temperature.

 - At some point between 24 and 48 hours your tempeh will be finished.
 You know it's done when the mold has thickened the tempeh into a single dense mass.
-(There might be some grey or black mold too, but you want to stop before there's too much black mold.
-See photos below).
+(There might be some grey or black mold too, but you want to stop before there's too much black mold.)

-- At this point stop the fermentation by transferring to an airtight container and refrigerating for up to 1 week (see notes for cooking and freezing instructions).
+- At this point stop the fermentation by transferring to an airtight container and refrigerating for up to 1 week (see below for cooking and freezing instructions).

 -The black and gray spots on the tempeh are the mold spores, and they are completely edible.
 The tempeh should smell nutty, mushroomy and it might have a hint of ammonia.
 If it smells bad, is mushy or slimy then throw it out.